The human body needs micronutrients at all stages of life. As we age, however, some of these needs become more pressing.

 Perhaps not.
 A 2021 meta-analysis linked calcium supplements to a 15% higher heart disease risk in postmenopausal women.[*] You may be swapping one risk for another.

 Look to get your calcium from diet instead.
 Good sources include milk, sardines (or other canned fish), and cruciferous vegetables.
+Regular exercise is also key to help support bone density as you age.[*]

 What To Look for In a Supplement